A habit is defined as:

 (**If you're super organised, you might even squeeze a bit of dinner prep in there!)

 - cleaning up after dinner

 - loading the dishwasher and switching it on (and emptying it if you've got the energy)

 - clearing those kitchen surfaces of anything that doesn't belong

 If you've got kids and they're anything like mine, they will thrive on routine and knowing exactly what's happening, which in turn might encourage them to help out as they know exactly what's happening.
 Although it's not much, mine like to help set the table, bring their dirty dishes to the sink, spray the table to be cleaned and sometimes they help with unloading the dishwasher.

-Which of these smart habits could you choose to focus on and improve?
+So, which of these smart habits could you choose to focus on and improve?
 Let us know in the comments below...
 And although each one will take time to incorporate into your daily routine, once you do, you'll be saving time, energy and effort on a daily basis - guaranteed!